Ingenico-IND/wordpress4x-checkoutjs/README.md

 1. Download the repository
-2. Zip the ingenico_checkoutjs folder
+2. Zip the worldline_checkoutjs folder
-3. Upload the ingenico_checkoutjs.zip plugin
+3. Upload the worldline_checkoutjs.zip plugin